redhuntlabs/antisquat/readme.md

 Test case:

-![AntiSquat running on Amazon.com](demo.png)

 A test case for amazon.com is attached.
 To run it without any api keys, simply run `python3.8 test.py`

+![AntiSquat running on Amazon.com](demo.png)

+Here, the tool appears to have captured a test phishing site for amazon.com.
+Similar domains that may be available for sale can be captured in this way and any contact information from the site may be extracted.